My rating: 2 of 5 stars

-Rejecting theories that see literature or popular culture as subversive, Moretti argues that literary form usually acts as a safety valve to drain fear and frustration from the capitalist system or that it models, in its aesthetic order, the accommodations the system demands of us.
-Moretti holds a bleakly and proudly disenchanted view of art as subtle propaganda, a set of intricate formal structures serving the social order, though we encounter them disguised as bewitchingly magical objects that relieve us of the order’s strictures.
+Rejecting theories that see literature or popular culture as subversive, Moretti argues that literary form usually acts as a safety valve to drain fear and frustration from the capitalist system, or else that its aesthetic order models the accommodations the system demands of us.
+Moretti holds a bleakly and proudly disenchanted view of art as subtle propaganda, a set of intricate formal structures serving the social order, though we encounter these forms disguised as bewitchingly magical objects that relieve us of the order’s pressures.
 Moretti ends the long introductory essay of Signs Taken for Wonders, “The Soul and the Harpy,” by explicating its titular image:

 If so undeconstructive and unliberating a notion of literature still seems disagreeable, or unconvincing, I can only draw on an image that has often come back to me in the course of this study.
 It is a bas-relief of an ancient Greek tomb in the British Museum.
 It shows a harpy—the upper half of its body a woman, the lower a bird of prey—carrying off a small human body: according to the experts, the soul of the deceased.
 Below, the harpy is clutching the soul tight in its claws, but higher up her Greek arms are holding her in an attentive and tender embrace.
 The soul is doing nothing to get out of the harpy’s clutch.
 It seems calm, relaxed even.
 It probably does not like being dead: if it did there would be no need for harpies.
 But at the same time the soul must know that there is no escape from the grip of the claws.
 For this reason it does not lower its gaze, but rests its head trustingly on the harpy’s arms.
 Precisely because there is no escape it prefers to delude itself about the affectionate, almost maternal nature of the creature dragging it away with her in flight.

-Given the implications of this image, it’s no wonder Moretti is averse to close reading: the critic as ensorcelled boy, about to be rent and devoured by the claws—implicitly, the vagina dentata—of his mother-lover, the text, unless he can break the spell by which she has solicited his trust and desire.
-The critic as monster-slayer, as the iconoclast-liberator of humanity enslaved to oppression by its deluded love of art.
+Given the implications of this image, it’s no wonder Moretti is averse to close reading.
+We see the critic as ensorcelled boy, about to be rent and devoured by the claws—implicitly, the vagina dentata—of his mother-lover, the text.
+Unless, that is, he can break the spell by which she has solicited his trust and desire.
+The critic is a monster-slayer, the iconoclast-liberator of humanity enslaved to oppression by its deluded love of art.